 What to do in Little Village

-While you’re in the neighborhood, you have to stop by the Open Center for the Art (temporarily closed, but offering virtual events).
+While you’re in the neighborhood, you have to stop by the Open Center for the Art.
 The beloved community space supports local working artists and hosts events, exhibits, and workshops for the public throughout the year.

 If you’re looking for art, don’t miss Manuel Perez Memorial Plaza.
 This small park is covered in murals and mosaics honoring a local veteran.
 It’s a popular gathering spot for the community; it’s home to the annual tree lighting in December and the start of the El Grito 5K the morning of the Mexican Independence Day Parade.

 Little Village is a small neighborhood with a big heart.
-Working Bikes (currently closed for walk-ins, but taking orders and donations online) is a nonprofit that has been fixing up old bikes to sell or donate since 1999.
+Working Bikes is a nonprofit that has been fixing up old bikes to sell or donate since 1999.
 When it’s open, it’s a great place to bring your ride for a tune up or browse around the incredible array of bikes getting ready for riders across Chicago and around the world.